francescov1/mongoose-tsgen/README.md

 # Usage
 <!-- commands -->

-## `mtgen run [PATH]`
+## `mtgen run [ROOT_PATH - default = "."]`

 Generate an index.d.ts file containing Mongoose Schema interfaces.
-If no `path` argument is provided, the tool will expect all models to be exported from `./dist/models/index.js` by default.
+All sub-directories of `ROOT_PATH` will be searched for a `/models/` folder.
+If such folder contains an `index.js` file, all Mongoose models are expected to be exported from here.
+If such file does not exist, it will be assumed that all `.js` in this folder export a Mongoose model, and will import them from each file individually.
+Currently this will find only Javascript files, so ensure to run `tsc` before running this command.

 ```
 USAGE